MuzzammilShah/Road-to-AI/docs/blog/posts/post-1.md

 <img src="/assets/images/blog-assets/post-1-assets/stateless-connection.png" alt="Stateless Connection" width="90%">
 </div>

-> Streamable HTTP will be the standard protocol which will be used going forward as stateless connection are much preferred.
+> Streamable HTTP will be the standard protocol which will be used going forward as stateless connections are much preferred.

 &nbsp;